 Should you buy an ergonomic keyboard?

-Studies suggest that ergonomic keyboards promote neutral wrist posture.
+Studies suggest that ergonomic keyboards promote a neutral wrist posture.

 Microsoft Surface Ergonomic

 One thing that can be an upside or a downside depending on your preferences, is that the Microsoft Surface ergonomic keyboard is wireless.
-It comes with two preinstalled AAA batteries with a life of up to 12 months and is Bluetooth Low Energy compatible 4.0/4.1.
+It comes with two pre-installed AAA batteries with a life of up to 12 months, and it’s Bluetooth Low Energy compatible 4.0/4.1.
 However, it has a major downside in its OS requirements — the Surface Keyboard is designed for and only compatible with Windows 10 devices.
 Sorry, Mac fans!
-If you want a similar experience although with a design that’s less premium, you should check out the Microsoft Sculpt ergonomic keyboard, which is compatible with more operating systems.

 Logitech K350 Wireless Keyboard